Domusgpt/VISUAL-CODEX-V2/PLAN_GALLERY_FIX_AND_CSS_ENHANCEMENT.md

 3.  **Review `.md` Documentation:** Confirm that all requested CSS details and interactive variations are clearly documented in the respective `.md` files.
 4.  **Clean Up:** Remove any temporary files or redundant entries.

+#### ✅ Completion Notes (Phase 5 Wrap-Up)

+*   `gallery.html` link audit surfaced four legacy references that no longer matched the repository layout.
+Updated the cards for the preset database, interaction coordinator, system architecture, and hypercube UI to use repository-relative `.md` paths so they resolve inside the codex browser.
+*   Mirrored the same path corrections in `TABLE_OF_CONTENTS.md`, eliminating the remaining hard-coded Windows paths for those entries.
+*   Spot-checked the four advanced demos (`vib34d-editor-dashboard-index`, `enhanced-vaporwave-system`, `neoskeuomorphic-holographic-ui`, `working-final-version`) to confirm the hover, click, and sequencing behaviours render in isolation.
+*   Confirmed accompanying documentation now references the standalone demos and enumerates the CSS/JS behaviours requested in Phase 4, so no further edits were required.

 ## 🤝 Handoff Notes

 *   **Progress Tracking:** This plan is designed to be executed in phases.
 Each step should be verified before proceeding to the next.